 If you plan to travel to an area where the disease is common, use the following steps to protect yourself:

 1. Get vaccinated against typhoid fever.
 Both injection and oral vaccines are available.
-Visit a doctor or travel clinic or health care provider to discuss your vaccination options.
+Visit a travel clinic or health care provider to discuss your vaccination options.
+Plan ahead, in order to receive your vaccination in time to be fully protected before possible exposure.

 2. Use careful selection of food and drink while you are in a developing country.
-Avoid raw vegetables and fruits that cannot be peeled.
-Leafy vegetables like lettuce are easily contaminated and may have bacteria present internally that cannot be removed by washing.
+Avoid raw fruits and vegetables that cannot be peeled.
+Leafy vegetables like lettuce are easily contaminated and are very hard to wash well.

-3. When you eat raw fruits or vegetables that can be peeled, wash your hands with soap, and then peel them yourself.
+3. When you eat raw fruits or vegetables that can be peeled, wash your hands with soap and clean, running water, and then peel them yourself.
 Do not eat the peelings.

 4. Only use clean water.
 Buy it bottled or make sure it has been brought to a rolling boil for at least one minute before you drink it.